cisco/arc/docs/github_forking_process.md

 # Github Development Process - Fork / Travis Model

-This process assumes you are going to fork github.com:cisco/arc to your own account and work from it there.
+This process assumes you are going to fork github.com:cisco/arc to your own account and work from there.

 The advantage to this is that you can setup your own personal travis to build development branches as you commit code, before you create a pull request in cisco/arc.

-You can setup your personal travis here: https://travis-ci.org/profile/[username]
+You can setup your personal travis here: https://travis-ci.org/profile.

 ## Creating the fork